-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
-The year 7 children, who met with the inspectors, reported that they feel safe in school and know what to do if they have a concern.
-They are informed about how to stay safe online.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+The school needs to implement the planned review of policies and procedures to reflect more fully the guidance from the Department of Education.
+However, owing to the action short of strike, the ETI was unable to evaluate fully, including through discussion with children, the outworking of the arrangements for safeguarding in the school.